appliedfm/vstyle/README.md

-# vstyle: a style guide for Coq
+# vstyle: A style guide for Coq

 The latest version can be viewed online at [vstyle.readthedocs.io](https://vstyle.readthedocs.io).